-Primary focus of project restoration efforts involves planting new mangrove saplings within designated areas comprising barren land parcels, degraded mangrove sites, and fragmented habitats.
-To safeguard the ecosystem with minimal disruption, our project exclusively prioritizes the use of Avicennia marina, one of the most common mangrove species/01/4.6/.

-It has been confirmed by interviewing^{$^{4.6/}$} representative of project proponent and cross-referencing the KML files for project boundary^{$^{03/}$}, that the project activity is not being developed as grouped project and/or with multiple project activities.

-In line with the ICR requirement Document v5.0, section $5.1^{/801/}$ and ICR template requirement the PDD/01/, VVB confirms that the project has been described appropriately and confirms that the proposed project is not being developed as project.
+Means of Project Validation Desk-Review, on-site inspection, and interviews Findings NA Conclusion Primary focus of project restoration efforts involves planting new mangrove saplings within designated areas comprising barren land parcels, degraded mangrove sites, and fragmented habitats.
+To safeguard the ecosystem with minimal disruption, our project exclusively prioritizes the use of Avicennia marina , one of the most common mangrove species /01//4.6/ .
+It has been confirmed by interviewing /4.6/ representative of project proponent and cross- referencing the KML files for project boundary /03/ , that the project activity is not being developed as grouped project and/or with multiple project activities.
+In line with the ICR requirement Document v5.0, section 5.1 /B01/ and ICR template requirement the PDD /01/ , VVB confirms that the project has been described appropriately and confirms that the proposed project is not being developed as project.

-20 Carbonregistry.com
+Carbonregistry.com

-5.1.4 Location

-Means of Project Validation Findings Desk-Review, on-site inspection, and interviews

-CL 01 has been raised and closed upon receipt of KML files delineating project boundary correctly.

-VVB has reviewed the ICR PDD (section 1.3) for the physical location of the project and found the description in line with section 3.6 and 4.2 of the ICR requirement v5.0 $^{/801}$ /.
+5.1.4 Location Means of Project Desk-Review, on-s Desk-Review, on-site inspection, and interviews Validation CL 04 has been using a stand shared when user into a (VAL files deliveration president housed as Findings CL 01 has been raised and closed upon receipt of KML files delineating project boundary Conclusion - correctly.
+Conclusion VVB has reviewed the ICR PDD (section 1.3) for the physical location of the project and found the description in line with section 3.6 and 4.2 of the ICR requirement v5.0 /B01/ .
 The project is situated in the coastal regions of the Kingdom of Saudi Arabia, spanning along the Arabian Gulf.
-The region mainly focusses on Dammam DRT $^{/01//4.6/}$:

-Latitude Longitude Area (hectares)

-26°26'13.40"N 50° 7'55.18"E Total geographical boundary: 16.9 ha.

-Potential area for plantation: 9.9 ha

-VVB, based on the review of the geo-tagged KML files^{/03/} with the co-ordinates for the project and on-site inspection^{/4.7/}, confirms that planned project activity and/or the project area is in the host country, Saudi Arbia.
-VVB, confirms that the project's geographical boundary has been correctly demonstrated in the ICR PDD^{/01/}with information on GPS co-ordinates of the project boundary.

-5.1.5 Conditions prior to implementation

-As detailed under section 1.5 of the ICR PDD^{/01/}, Conditions existing prior to the project initiation are the same as the baseline scenario, degraded mangroves.
+The region mainly focusses on Dammam DRT /01//4.6/ : Latitude Longitude Area (hectares) 26°26'13.40"N 50° 7'55.18"E Total geographical boundary: 16.9 ha.
+Potential area for plantation: 9.9 ha project and on-site inspection /4.7/ , confirms that planned project activity and/or the project area is in the host country, Saudi Arbia.
+VVB, confirms that the project's geographical boundary has been correctly demonstrated in the ICR PDD /01/ with information on GPS co-ordinates of the project boundary.
+5.1.5 Conditions pri or to implementat tion Means of Project Validation Desk-Review, on-s Desk-Review, on-site inspection, and interviews CL 25 was raised and resolved.
+Findings CL 25 was raised a Conclusion As detailed under section 1.5 of the ICR PDD /01/ , Conditions existing prior to the project initiation are the same as the baseline scenario, degraded mangroves.
 Saudi Arabia's climate is predominantly desert, with extremely hot and dry summers and mild winters, receiving minimal annual rainfall, particularly apart from the southwestern semi-arid regions.
-The country undergoes extreme temperature variations, with summer temperatures in central regions ranging from 27°C to 43°C inland and slightly cooler temperatures along the coast.
-Winters are milder, with temperatures ranging from 8°C to 20°C in interior regions and 19°C to 29°C in coastal areas along the Red Sea/01//4.6/.
-The Arabian Peninsula receives minimal rainfall, averaging 50 mm/year along the Gulf coast, mostly during winter.
+The country undergoes extreme temperature variations, with su variations, with summer temperatures in central regions ranging from $27^\circ$ C to $43^\circ$ C inland and slightly cooler temperatures along the coast.
+Winters are milder, with temperatures ranging from 8°C to 20°C in interior regions and 19°C to 29°C in coastal areas along the areas along the Red Sea /01//4.6/ .
+The Arabian Peninsula receives minimal rainfall,